 THE MORRIS & CO.
 PAINT RANGE

-These findings helped our designers to develop the hues which would become the Morris & Co.
-Paint range.
+These findings helped our designers to develop the hues which would become the Morris & Co. paint range.
 By creating a Morris & Co. palette taken directly from our design archive, our paint collection proudly takes its place in a stream of history first begun in 1861 with the founding of Morris & Co.

 SHOP ALL MORRIS & CO.
 PAINT